corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 2.0.0 Update for Stellaris version 3.3 "Libra" - integrate underlying changes from the base game in overridden file
 * 3.0.0 Update for Stellaris version 3.4 "Cepheus" - integrate underlying changes from the base game in overridden file
 * 4.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax") - integrate underlying changes from the base game in overridden file
+* 5.0.0 Update for Stellaris version 3.7 "Canis Minor" - integrate underlying changes from the base game in overridden file

 ## Source Code